 This experiment is an incredible biology lab for students in Upper Elementary through High School.

 Check out the video of this experiment!
 If you can’t see the video, please turn off your adblockers, as they also block our video feed.
+Or you can find this video, plus many others, on the STEAM Powered Family YouTube Channel.
 Thanks!

 What is DNA?